 Graphic design seems so easy at times though it isn’t – not by far.
-I find that to be especially true when you have to simplify, unify, summarize a complex concept or an identity.
-The first things that come into mind are logos, which I find to be extremely tricky and it takes not only talent but a large amount of experience and patience to get that perfect idea that only a text could put across.
+I find that to be especially true when you have to simplify, unify, and summarize a complex concept or an identity.
+The first things that come to mind are logos, which I find to be extremely tricky and it takes not only talent but also a large amount of experience and patience to get that perfect idea that only a text could put across.
 Instead you have to condense it in a swoosh, a frame or some typographic initials.

 The same seems to ring true for book covers.
 They are some particular examples of power of synthesis and attention to underlying messages.
-Already known to many of the regular reader of the Tshirt Factory blog is that I have a rather soft spot for the style of Budi Satria Kwan.
+Already known to many of the regular readers of the Tshirt Factory blog is that I have a rather soft spot for the style of Budi Satria Kwan.
 He has some great examples of minimalist book covers to showcase his ability to concentrate ideas and concepts.
-I have added my favourite ones.
+I have added my favorite ones.